What Is The California Motorcyclist Safety Program?

 A Word About Helmets

-Despite multiple attempts to repeal California’s motorcycle helmet law and replace it with a law that requires only those under the age of 18 to wear a United States Department of Transportation compliant helmet, helmets are still legally mandated for all motorcyclists.
+Despite multiple attempts to repeal California’s motorcycle helmet law and replace it with a law that requires only those under the age of 18 to wear a United States Department of Transportation-compliant helmet, helmets are still legally mandated for all motorcyclists.
 Since January 1, 1992, motorcyclists have had to obey this law or face the consequences.
-Proponents of an appeal say helmet use is a matter of personal choice, but opponents point out that it ignores the statistics that support helmet use by riders of every age.
-For example, in 1987, 77 percent of all motorcycle accident deaths involved victims who were over the age of 21, and 69 percent of those that were injured were over the age of 21.
+Proponents of an appeal argue that helmet use is a matter of personal choice, but opponents point out that it ignores the statistics that support helmet use and that helmets significantly help reduce the risk of head injury for riders of all ages.
+As risks are common, victims need to understand their rights, and motorcycle accident lawyers can provide legal guidance.

 Remember These Safety Points

 All drivers on California roads have an obligation to drive responsibly and safely.
-You should always use common courtesy and stay alert.
-Additionally, motorcyclists should minimize their risk of injury and death by always wearing a helmet and other safety gear, as well as never getting on their bikes while under the influence of drugs or alcohol.
+Always use common courtesy and stay alert.
+These may help prevent avoidable motorcycle incidents such as failure-to-yield accidents.
+Additionally, motorcyclists can help minimize their risk of injury and death by wearing a helmet and other safety gear, as well as never getting on their bikes while under the influence of drugs or alcohol.
 The DMV offers many safety tips for motorcycle riders.
 In addition, remember:

-• Watch your speed – a motorcycle collision is more likely to cause injury or death than a collision involving other types of vehicles
+• Watch your speed, as motorcycle collisions are more likely to cause injury or death than a speeding-related accident involving other types of vehicles.

-• Avoid blind spots in other vehicles, especially the blind spots of large trucks
+• Avoid blind spots in other vehicles, especially those of large trucks.

-• Also, watch Thrill or Buzz Kill?, a motorcycle safety video produced by the CHP.
+• Watch “Thrill?
+Or Buzz Kill?”, a motorcycle safety video produced by the CHP.

 How much is your motorcycle accident? - Desktop Arash Law - California Motorcycle Accidents

-Injured in a Motorcycle Accident?
-Call an Experienced California Motorcycle Accident Lawyer
+Injured In A Crash?
+Call An Experienced California Motorcycle Accident Lawyer

-If other vehicles were ignoring the rules of the road, driving too fast for conditions, or preventing you from lane splitting and caused your accident, you have a right to seek compensation for your injuries.
-Contact Arash Law today by phone (888) 488-1391 or online to receive your free case consultation with an experienced California motorcycle accident lawyer from our firm.
+If other vehicles were ignoring the rules of the road, driving too fast for conditions, or preventing you from lane splitting and causing your accident, you may have grounds for seeking compensation for the resulting damage.
+Contact Arash Law at (888) 488-1391 for a free initial consultation with an experienced California motorcycle accident lawyer.

 I WAS IN A MOTORCYCLE ACCIDENT